 The Proposed Action consists of the construction of thirteen 12-unit apartment buildings and five 18-unit apartment buildings and a clubhouse on Town of Newburgh tax lots 34-1-46, 52.12 & 53.5.
 The main access point to the Project will be from NYS Route 300 and emergency access will be from Circle Lane.
-The proposed development will be serviced by public water and sewer services.
+The proposed development will be serviced by public water.
+Methods for conveyance and/or sewage treatment will be evaluated since the Site is not served by municipal sewer services.
 The Site is within the Town of Newburgh (R-3) zoning district and multiple dwelling development is subject to site plan review by the Planning Board.